In Chicago, Trump calls the city an embarrassment to the US

-CHICAGO (AP) — Visiting Chicago for the first time as president, Donald Trump disparaged the city Monday as a haven for criminals that is “embarrassing to us as a nation” under the leadership of its top cop, who sat out Trump’s speech to protest the president’s immigration policies and frequently divisive rhetoric.
+CHICAGO (AP) — Visiting Chicago for the first time as president, Donald Trump disparaged the city Monday as a haven for criminals that is “embarrassing to us as a nation.”
+The city’s top cop sat out Trump’s speech to protest the president’s immigration policies and frequently divisive rhetoric.

 “There is one person who is not here today,” Trump told a friendly audience at a conference of police chiefs.
 “Where is he?
 I want to talk to him.
 In fact, more than anyone else, this person should be here because maybe he could learn something, and that’s the superintendent of the Chicago Police, Eddie Johnson.”